eigerco/polka-storage/docs/src/getting-started/local-testnet/getting-funds.md

 ![sign and submit](../../images/transfer-funds/sign-and-submit.png)

-After the block has been finalized, the balance show up in the generated account under the accounts tab and you are ready to start using the polka-storage chain with your own account.
+After the block has been finalized, the balance will show up in the generated account under the accounts tab and you are ready to start using the polka-storage chain with your own account.

 ![account balance](../../images/transfer-funds/account-balance.png)